medialab/hyphe/README.md

 For an easy install, the best solution is to download directly the [release version](https://github.com/medialab/Hypertext-Corpus-Initiative/releases), which was built to run against various GNU/Linux distributions (Ubuntu, Debian, CentOS...).

+MacOS users and other distribution can now also run Hyphe locally on their machine using [Docker](https://www.docker.com) thanks to @oncletom's work.
+[See the dedicated section below](#docker-setup).

 Just uncompress the release archive, go into the directory and run the installation script.

 Do __not__ use `sudo`: the script will do so on its own and will ask for your password only once.
 This works so in order to install all missing dependencies at once, including mainly Java (OpenJDK-6-JRE), Python (python-dev, pip, virtualEnv, virtualEnvWrapper...), Apache2, MongoDB & ScrapyD.